 In summary, recombination at the RPG has two goals.
 The first goal of recombination is to combine the dual-pol base data to eliminate noise and make the data more usable for forecasters and algorithms alike.
 The RPG combines the products azimuthally, but further smoothing to reduce noise occurs at the dual-pol pre-processor.
 The second goal of recombination involves supporting older RPG algorithms developed prior to super-res data being available.
 These products require that standard resolution data (or coarser in the case of Reflectivity) be used as input.
-Reflectivity data are combined azimuthally, only.
+Reflectivity data are combined azimuthally and by range.
+Velocity and Spectrum Width data are combined azimuthally, only.